VemulaJannavi/Python/README.md

 # Python
-Python codes and documents will be uplode
+Python codes and documents will be upload